barlage/mpas_testcase/README.md

 # mpas_testcase
-Environment to create and run pre-defined MPAS test cases - only on jet for now
+Environment to create and run pre-defined MPAS test cases - only on `jet` and `hera` for now

 ## Available cases: